fyne-io/docs.fyne.io/_api/v1.4/container/scroll.md

 ```go
 func NewHScroll(content fyne.CanvasObject) *Scroll
 ```
-NewHScroll create a scrollable parent wrapping the specified content.
+NewHScroll creates a scrollable parent wrapping the specified content.
 Note that this may cause the MinSize.Width to be smaller than that of the passed object.

 <div class="since">Since: <code>